Jay Frank is a senior matrimonial attorney with more than 40 years of numerous achievements.

 Because divorce cases are more important to clients than any other case, it is important to Jay that he gets to know his clients personally.
 Recognizing that everything that means anything is on the table – the children, the possessions, the house, the retirement plan and sometimes the family pet -- he cares about doing the right thing for his clients.
 Jay truly enjoys the practice, working at it six days a week.

 He is supported by the firm’s other lawyers who lend their skills in non-divorce matters, such as accounting, business, real estate and retirement plans, in order to provide a unique and effective team approach for every conceivable issue that might arise in a matrimonial situation.
 In addition, as a member firm of the Legal Netlink Alliance (LNA), a global alliance of carefully selected midsized firms in 115 jurisdictions around the world, Aronberg Goldgehn attorneys such as Jay have the unique ability to deal with issues arising in other states or globally through instant access to high quality representation provided by LNA members.
-Jay is one of the founders of the Legal Netlink Alliance and currently serves as Chairman of the organization.
+Jay is one of the founders of the Legal Netlink Alliance and currently serves as U.S. Board President Emeritus of the organization.

 SPEECHES AND PUBLICATIONS